-This thermocouple is located on top of the firepot inside the thermocouple cover (ceramic protection tube).
+The thermocouple is located on top of the firepot inside the thermocouple cover (ceramic protection tube).
 The thermocouple sends a millivolt signal to the control board telling the control board there is a fire in the firepot.

-20. Thermocouple - Drop Tube
+20. Thermocouple on Drop Tube

-This thermocouple is located on the bottom of the drop tube on the right side and attached with a wing nut.
-It turns the convection blower on and off, varies the speed of the convection blower and will shut down appliance if internal heat exceeds set temperature.
+The thermocouple is located on the bottom of the drop tube on the right side and is attached with a wing nut.
+It turns the convection blower on and off, varies the speed of the convection blower and will shut down the appliance if internal heat exceeds set temperature.